eyedeekay/apt-now-history/README.md

 source repository generation for Debian/Apt is nearing stability and are in usuable form.
 While these are the only working types of repositories, the pre-hyphenate part of this project's name will be "apt."
-Additionally, while an end user could use any means to transfer the repository constructed by the apt-git tool, there is currently only support for the use of github-pages as a hosting medium in the code.
+Additionally, while an end user could use any means to transfer the repository constructed by the apt-now tool, there is currently only support for the use of github-pages as a hosting medium in the code.
 While this remains the case the post-hyphenate part of this project's name will be "git."
 When experimental support for F-Droid and Redhat(Yellowdog Updater) are complete,